-• UDP network ports used for listening can no longer simultaneously be used for sending traffic.
+- UDP network ports used for listening can no longer simultaneously be used for sending traffic.
 An example configuration which triggers this issue would be one which uses the same address:port pair for listen-on (-v6) statements as for notify-source(-v6) or transfer-source(-v6).
 While this issue affects all operating systems, it only triggers log messages (e.g. "unable to create dispatch for reserved port") on some of them.
-There are currently no plans to make such a combination of settings work again.
+There are currently no plans to make such a combination of settings work again. - See above for a list of all known issues affecting this BIND 9 branch.